petsc/petsc/doc/docs/manual/dmplex.rst

   DMSetField(dm, 0, NULL, (PetscObject) fe);
   DMCreateDS(dm);

+Here the call to ``DMSetField()`` declares the discretization will have one field with the integer label 0 that has one degree of freedom at each point on the ``DMPlex``.
 To get the :math:`P_3` section above, we can either give the option ``-petscspace_degree 3``, or call ``PetscFECreateLagrange()`` and set the degree directly.

 Partitioning and Ordering
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In exactly the same way as in ``MatPartitioning`` or with ``MatGetOrdering()``, the results of a partition using ``PetscPartitionerDMPlexPartition`` or reordering using ``DMPlexPermute`` are encoded in an ``IS``.
-However, the graph is not the adjacency graph of the problem Jacobian, but the mesh itself.
+In the same way as ``MatPartitioning`` or ``MatGetOrdering()``, give the results of a partitioning or ordering of a graph defined by a sparse matrix, ``PetscPartitionerDMPlexPartition`` or ``DMPlexPermute`` are encoded in an ``IS``.
+However, the graph is not the adjacency graph of the matrix but the mesh itself.
 Once the mesh is partitioned and reordered, the data layout from a ``PetscSection`` can be used to automatically derive a problem partitioning/ordering.

 Influence of Variables on One Another
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Jacobian of a problem is intended to represent the influence of some variable on other variables in the problem.
-Very often, this influence pattern is determined jointly by the computational mesh and discretization. ``DMCreateMatrix`` must compute this pattern when it automatically creates the properly preallocated Jacobian matrix.
+The Jacobian of a problem represents the influence of some variable on other variables in the problem.
+Very often, this influence pattern is determined jointly by the computational mesh and discretization. ``DMCreateMatrix()`` must compute this pattern when it automatically creates the properly preallocated Jacobian matrix.
 In ``DMDA`` the influence pattern, or what we will call variable *adjacency*, depends only on the stencil since the topology is Cartesian and the discretization is implicitly finite difference.

+In DMPlex,
-In DMPlex, we allow the user to specify the adjacency topologically, while maintaining good defaults.
+we allow the user to specify the adjacency topologically, while maintaining good defaults.
 The pattern is controlled by two flags.
-The first flag, ``useCone``, indicates whether variables couple first to their boundary and then to neighboring entities, or the reverse.
+The first flag, ``useCone``, indicates whether variables couple first to their boundary [#boundary_footnote]_ and then to neighboring entities, or the reverse.
 For example, in finite elements, the variables couple to the set of neighboring cells containing the mesh point, and we set the flag to ``useCone = PETSC_FALSE``.
 By constrast,